Udaichauhan284/100xDevs-Cohort2/Week5/Todo App/README.md

-# React + Vite
+# React + Vite - TODO App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project contains a simple - TODO Application.
+It has the following features -

+- Anyone can create a TODO
+- Anyone can see their existing todo
+- Anyone can mark a todo as done.

 Currently, two official plugins are available: